Code generation for Arduino (Flashing LED on finite state machines)

 xlims!(0.0,3.0)

-As can be seen, the counter value varies between 0 - 1000, with a periodicity of 1000 ms. Now plot the graph of the signal out_LED_BUILTIN, which controls the inbuilt LED of the Arduino.
+As you can see, the value of the counter varies from 0 to 1000, with a frequency of 1000 ms. Now let's plot the signal graph out_LED_BUILTIN, which controls the built-in Arduino LED.

 plot(data["out_LED_BUILTIN"].time, data["out_LED_BUILTIN"].value,